B-emiral/b-emiral.github.io/index.md

 Welcome!
 This portfolio showcases projects, publications, and professional interests in Computer Science, focusing on Artificial Intelligence and Machine Learning.

 ## [[Portfolio Project](https://github.com/B-emiral/Portfolio)]
 a lightweight, extensible LLM runtime built on a Ports & **Adapters** architecture with **async before/after hooks** (anyio).
 Profiles (via profiles.toml) map environments to provider/model and hooksets; the LLMClient orchestrates calls through an adapter (Anthropic, OpenAI etc.), then runs hooks for logging, **Langfuse tracing**, and **MongoDB persistence**.
-Outputs are parsed and validated against **Pydantic v2 models**, with clean separation of retries: network-level in the adapter, JSON parsing-only at the task layer.
+Outputs are parsed and validated against **Pydantic v2 models** (Guardrails), with clean separation of retries: network-level in the adapter, JSON parsing-only at the task layer (Tenacity).
 The system favors explicit, minimal payloads and idempotent trace handling, making it suitable for production-grade observability and schema-enforced workflows.

 - Language & Tooling
   - Python 3.12